The Paper Dolls is a beautifully gentle story about a childhood activity which encouraged us to make our own paper doll chains 🙂

 The Story: A little girl and her mother make some paper dolls.
 The dolls sing and dance as they meet a dinosaur, a tiger and a crocodile before a boy with a pair of scissors comes along.
 He cuts them up into tiny pieces but the paper dolls reform in the little girl’s memory.
 The little girl grows up and becomes a mother who makes paper dolls with her own daughter.

-Rebecca Cobb’s illustrations complement the simplicity of this story perfectly.
+Rebecca Cobb’s illustrations complement the simplicity of this story perfectly, they really bring the dolls to life.
 The colours are muted and most of the pictures have light coloured backgrounds.
 The introduction of a darker background when we meet the boy alerts the reader to the fact that his intentions might not be good but once the defiant little dolls fly off the lighter background returns.
 My daughter is fascinated by the little girl growing up at the end of the story and has constant questions about her becoming a mother to her own little girl.

 Making paper dolls is a great classroom activity which could be tailored to any topic – spacemen, Vikings, teddy bears etc. I think it would be fantastic to use this book to stimulate story writing for older children, they could write a story about the second set of dolls.